Slightly Used Inogen At Home Oxygen Concentrator

 Do you often struggle with reading the small text on many of the electronic devices you use every day?
 Squinting and straining your eyes just to perform a simple operation is let’s just say frustrating.

-With the Inogen At Home you won’t have to put yourself through the agony of trying to decipher hard to read text.
+With the slightly used Inogen At Home you won’t have to put yourself through the agony of trying to decipher hard to read text.
 Instead the control panel features an oversized power button, while also offering large flow adjusting buttons (+/-).

 There is also a presence of a general alarm and caution indicator so you can assure the unit is working properly at all times.